Stripe rust of wheat

 Stripe rust is caused by Puccinia striiformis f.sp. tritici.
 The fungus is dispersed as wind-blown spores which produce new infections.
 This cycle is repeated many times during the cropping season causing epidemics to develop.

-The fungus requires temperatures of less than 18°C (optimum 6-12°C) with a minimum of 3 hours of leaf-wetness (for example, dew) for new infections to occur.
+The fungus has a wide temperature range, but its optimum is 6-12°C with a minimum of 3 hours of leaf-wetness (for example, dew) for new infections to occur.
 Once an infection is established the fungus can survive short periods of temperatures higher than 40°C.

 Stripe rust management

-Stripe rust can cause significant loss to wheat yield and grain quality, given appropriate environmental conditions and susceptible varieties.
-However, farmers have shown that by planning to manage this disease they can effectively minimise its effects.
+Stripe rust can cause significant loss to grain yield and quality, given appropriate environmental conditions and susceptible varieties.
+However, farmers have shown that by planning to manage this disease they can effectively minimise its impact.

 The most appropriate stripe rust management strategy will vary from one farm to another, from region to region, and from season to season.